tensorflow/tfjs-models/speech-commands/README.md

 specifically for the new dataset.

-The speech-command model is a model suitable for transfer learning on previously-unseen spoken words.
-The original model has been trained a relatively large dataset (~50k examples from 20 classes).
+The speech-command model is a model suitable for transfer learning on previously unseen spoken words.
+The original model has been trained on a relatively large dataset (~50k examples from 20 classes).
 It can be used for transfer learning on words different from the original vocabulary.
 We provide an API to perform this type of transfer learning.
 The steps are listed in the example